 With the Intel Xeon Scalable and Intel Xeon W processors for workstations, we delivered computational powerhouses tailored to professionals who demand the best performance and creative agility.

-- Intel Xeon Scalable processors for one- or two-socket expert workstations arm professionals with world-record compute performance, hardware-based acceleration for the widest range of workstation software applications, and low-latency, high-throughput access to storage and network resource.
+- Intel Xeon Scalable processors for one- or two-socket expert workstations arm professionals with world-record compute performance, hardware-based acceleration for the widest range of workstation software applications, and low-latency, high-throughput access to storage and network resources.
 Elite workstations utilizing two Intel Xeon Scalable processors offer up to 56 cores, 77MB of last level cache, 3TB of system memory and 96 lanes of generation 3 PCI Express*.

 - Intel Xeon W processors for advanced one-socket workstations deliver performance optimizations, enhanced memory capabilities, hardware-enhanced security, and advanced reliability features for those who need greater capabilities than those found in entry workstations.
 This single-socket processor with 4 to 18 cores was designed specifically for the needs of mainstream workstation professionals.